29% of all English words directly come from the Latin language. Another 29% is made of French words.

 Find out how you too can become fluent in Latin…

 Even though Latin is an extinct language (only still officially spoken in the Vatican), the fact that it constitutes massive chunks of many European languages keeps the Roman language alive today.

-If you studied Latin in schools, which is rare these days in the U.K., you would already have noticed common words that we used in our daily conversations.
+If you take Latin classes London, which is rare these days in the U.K., you would already have noticed common words that we used in our daily conversations.